solarsnake/coveralls-demo-ruby/README.md

 2. Add `.travis.yml` to repo
 3. Add repo to [Coveralls](https://coveralls.io/)
 4. Add `.coveralls.yml` to repo

-Advice: Fork the master branch of this project and make your changes to it.
-Use this branch to verify the changes you'll make.

 ### 1. Add repo to Travis CI